Alfred Naujocks: Later life

-At the Nuremberg Trials, Naujocks declared the attack against the Gleiwitz radio tower was under orders from Heinrich Müller, the head of Gestapo and his superior, Reinhard Heydrich.
-After the war, he was not considered high-ranking enough to stand trial, but was called as a witness at the Nuremberg Trials.
+At the Nuremberg trials, Naujocks declared the attack against the Gleiwitz radio tower was under orders from Heinrich Müller, the head of Gestapo and his superior, Reinhard Heydrich.
+After the war, he was not considered high-ranking enough to stand trial, but was called as a witness at the Nuremberg trials.

 In 1947, Naujocks was extradited to Denmark to stand trial.
 There, he was found guilty of his role in the murders of Danish resistance fighters and sentenced to 15 years in prison.
-However, in 1950, Naujocks's sentence was reduced to 4 years, resulting in his immediate release.
+However, in 1950, Naujocks' sentence was reduced to four years, resulting in his immediate release.

 Following the trials, Naujocks worked as a businessman in Hamburg, where he eventually sold his story to the media as The Man who Started the War.
 He was alleged to have been involved in running ODESSA, together with Otto Skorzeny, who handled contracts with the Spanish government, supplying passports and arranging for funds.
-Naujocks and his associates handled former Nazi war criminals going to Latin America, being responsible for their reception and protection there.
+Naujocks and his associates allegedly handled former Nazi war criminals going to Latin America, being responsible for their reception and protection there.
 Naujocks died of a heart attack in Hamburg on 4 April 1966, aged 54.